agrawal-kritika/SampleApplication/README.md

 # SampleApplication
-This is a simple application to send real time text messages.
+This is a simple application to send real time text messages using Eclipse.